Shooting victim pronounced dead at Springfield hospital

 Gary Strodes, 30, died after he was admitted to the emergency room at Springfield Regional Medical Center with a gunshot wound in his pelvic area, according to a city of Springfield press release.

-There are no further details for public release at this time, the city said.
+The Springfield Police Division was alerted to a man, Strodes, walking into the hospital with a gunshot wound around 6:30 p.m. on Wednesday, according to an SPD incident report.

+While being treated for the injury, the man succumbed to his injuries, the incident report said.
+Strodes was pronounced dead at 7:52 p.m.

-No arrests have been made in connection to this incident, which remains under investigation, the press release said.
+No arrests have been made in connection to this incident, which remains under investigation, according to the release.